-Principles of Corporate Governance
+Corporate Governance Guidelines

-Prior to the completion of this offering, the Board will adopt Principles of Corporate Governance to assist it in guiding our governance practices.
-Our Principles of Corporate Governance will be reviewed annually by the Nominating, Governance and Sustainability Committee and may be amended by the Board from time to time.
-Our Principles of Corporate Governance will address a number of topics, including responsibilities of the Board, director qualifications, rights of the Board, rights of our stockholders, election of directors, Board committees, Board and Board committee performance evaluations, director orientation, executive performance evaluations, succession planning and stock ownership guidelines.
-Our Principles of Corporate Governance will be available on our website at www.concentra.com.
+Prior to the completion of this offering, the Board will adopt Corporate Governance Guidelines to assist it in guiding our governance practices.
+Our Corporate Governance Guidelines will be reviewed annually by the Nominating, Governance and Sustainability Committee and may be amended by the Board from time to time.
+Our Corporate Governance Guidelines will address a number of topics, including responsibilities of the Board, director qualifications, rights of the Board, election of directors, Board committees, Board and Board committee performance evaluations, director orientation, continuing education, executive performance evaluations and succession planning.
+Our Corporate Governance Guidelines will be available on our website at www.concentra.com.
 The information contained on, or that can be accessed through, our website is not part of, and is not incorporated into, this prospectus, and you should not rely on any such information in making an investment decision to purchase shares of our common stock.